 Respond and reply by internally thinking thoughts back to them.
 You can also talk to them externally, by imagining images of what you’re going to do.
 The best way to start this is by letting them know your plans about something, and thinking the scenes of these plans to convey the message.
 For example, if you’re moving, you can let your pet know by telling them about your move (internally and externally) and then seeing if they calm down.

 4. Start bridging the gap with other animals

 Once you’ve developed a fun repertoire with your animal friends at home, start trying to get the attention of other animals.
-Say ‘hello’ to them in your mind, greet them when you are in their presence as though they were any other being worthy of acknowledgement in your space.
-Because they are.
+Say ‘hello’ to them in your mind, greet them when you are in their presence as though they were any other being worthy of acknowledgment in your space.

-Once you get a hang of it, and start trusting what you receive, I suggest taking classes or reading more books on the topic!
-These abilities and your natural playfulness around animals can manifest into full-blown talents and a career, if you desire.
+Once you get a hang of it and start trusting what you receive, I suggest taking classes or reading more books on the topic!
+These abilities and your natural playfulness around animals can manifest into full-blown talents and career if you desire.

 And remember, have fun!
 Use your imagination.
 Play around.
-Your animal friends don’t want to see you sad and frustrated anyway.
 Let the information flow naturally and avoid forcing it.

 The less you mentally try, the more you generally, receive.